xinthink/collectionx.dart/README.md

 ## Usage

-Import all extension functions at once:
+Import all extension methods at once:

 ```dart
 import 'package:collection_ext/all.dart';